Floating Weeds: Production

-Floating Weeds, Ozu's only film for Daiei, was produced at the studio's urging after he completed Good Morning, which had fulfilled the director's contractual obligation to complete one film per year for Shochiku.
-Ozu first planned to remake A Story of Floating Weeds for Shochiku, and the title was intended to be A Ham Actor (大根役者 daikon yakusha, "radish actor"); the stars (most of whom were attached to Shochiku) were to include Eitarō Shindō and Chikage Awashima as the primary leads, Masami Taura and Ineko Arima as the youth leads, and Isuzu Yamada as the former mistress.
-Filming had been delayed in 1958 due to an unexpectedly mild winter in the Niigata region, where Ozu had hoped to film a snowy location; when the Daiei opportunity arose, he followed through on his plan to move filming to a summer setting in seaside Wakayama.
-The actors were replaced mostly with Daiei contract players, and the title was changed in deference to Nakamura Ganjirō II, the respected kabuki theater star who played the lead.
-(When Kiyoshi charges Komajūrō with hamming it up, the actor asserts that it's the style of acting that his public pays to see.)
+Floating Weeds, Ozu's only film for Daiei, was produced at the studio's urging after he completed Good Morning (1959), which had fulfilled the director's contractual obligation to complete one film per year for Shochiku.
+Ozu had intended to remake A Story of Floating Weeds for Shochiku in 1958, retitled A Ham Actor (大根役者 daikon yakusha, "radish actor") and starring Eitarō Shindō and Chikage Awashima as the primary leads, Masami Taura and Ineko Arima as the youth leads, and Isuzu Yamada as the former mistress, but filming was delayed due to an unexpectedly mild winter in the Niigata region, where Ozu had hoped to film a snowy location.
+When the Daiei opportunity arose, he moved filming to a summer setting in seaside Wakayama.
+The actors were replaced mostly with Daiei contract players, and the title was changed in deference to Nakamura Ganjirō II, the respected kabuki theater star who played the lead (when Kiyoshi charges Komajūrō with hamming it up, the actor asserts that it is the style of acting that his public pays to see).

-In a bit of stunt casting, Ozu did secure Kōji Mitsui from Shochiku for his seventh and final role for the director, as the character who drives the subplot about the amorous escapades of the supporting players; as Hideo Mitsui, the actor had portrayed the protagonist's son in the 1934 version.
+In a bit of stunt casting, Ozu secured Kōji Mitsui from Shochiku to play Kichinosuke, the character who drives the subplot about the amorous escapades of the troupe's supporting players: the actor (credited as Hideo Mitsui) had portrayed the protagonist's son in the 1934 version of the film.
+Floating Weeds was Mitsui's seventh and final film for Ozu.